appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/sendgrid.md

     <dt><b>APPSMITH_MAIL_USERNAME</b></dt>
     <dd> Set it to the username as `apikey` for accessing the SMTP service provider.
 This is the actual string "apikey" and not the value of the API key that is created.
 This is only needed when the Transport Layer Security protocol is turned on. </dd><br/>
     <dt><b>APPSMITH_MAIL_PASSWORD</b></dt>
-    <dd>Set it to the API Key you created in [Configure SendGrid to use SMTP Relay](#configure-sendgrid-to-use-smtp-relay).
+    <dd>Set it to the API Key you created in <a href="#configure-sendgrid-to-use-smtp-relay">Configure SendGrid to use SMTP Relay</a>.
 This is only needed when the Transport Layer Security protocol is turned on.</dd>
     </dl>

 3. Save the changes and restart the Appsmith instance.